 All companies involved in the construction works are present at the kick-off meeting.
-During the meeting, the following topics are discussed: safety of construction works and OHS issues, organisation of the construction site and works
+During the meeting, the following topics are discussed: safety of construction works and OHS issues, organisation of the construction site and works the good practices of the Polenergia Group.

-The works are carried out with a view to meeting both the conditions contained in the Environmental Decision (i.e. ongoing environmental supervision and cooperation with the supervisors) and the initial training in securing and minimising environmental risks on site: securing excavation pits, proper waste and substance management), as well as the good practices of the Polenergia Group.
 "Transport Schedule" for oversized components is also prepared and consulted with local authorities.
 Information on the transport is provided at the local information point, on site at the construction office and in the individual villages or cities where such transport is carried out.